Search For Schools

 Accreditation for Digital Forensics Master’s Degree Programs

 Whether a student is considering an online or on-campus program, it’s essential to ensure its curriculum has received appropriate approval from industry or educational sources.
 Various accreditation organizations exist nationally and by region.
-The U.S. Department of Education’s Council for Higher Education Accreditation (CHEA) has recognized seven central regional accreditation bodies.
+The U.S. Department of Education’s Council for Higher Education Accreditation (CHEA) has recognized six central regional accreditation bodies.
 These include:

 • Northwest Commission on Colleges and Universities (NWCCU)